scambier/ecs-machina/docs/README.md

   /**
    * This explicitely tells our System that it needs to iterate
-   * on entities owning the components TiledComponent and RigidBodyComponent */ public requiredComponents = [RigidBodyComponent, TiledComponent]
+   * on entities owning the components BoxComponent and RigidBodyComponent */ public requiredComponents = [RigidBodyComponent, BoxComponent]

   /**
    * This is called at each tick, for each relevant entity